MaximilianHess/reproduce-everybody-is-a-winner/README.md

 </p>
 <pre>
  conda create --name elliot_env python=3.8
 </pre>

 <p>Activate the conda environment</p>
 <pre>
   conda activate elliot_env
 </pre>

-<p>Change to the <em>"hyperparameter_tuning"</em> directory and run this line to install the required packages</p>
+Then run
 <pre>
   pip install -r requirements.txt
 </pre>

 We added the package `ruamel.yaml` to `requirements.txt` as it is required for our experiments.
 No other package versions from the original environment were changed.

-The `reproducibility.py` file contains the code to conduct our experiments.
+The  `reproduce_untuned.py` file contains the code to conduct our experiments for the untuned models.
 By default, it runs the untuned configuration 30 times on the Amazon dataset.

 ### Running the t-test Notebook